Jim Ross: All Elite Wrestling (2019–present)

+After 10 months away due to illness, Ross returned on July 12, 2025, at All In to provide commentary for the last 2 matches of the show.

 National Football League

 In 1992, Ross joined the Atlanta Falcons radio broadcast team.
 However, he would leave after one season, but had a second stint with the Falcons in 1994.

-Boxing
+Boxing and mixed martial arts

 Ross made his debut calling boxing on May 26, 2014, for Golden Boy Promotions on Fox Sports 1.

-Mixed martial arts

 Ross teamed up with MMA fighter and UFC veteran Chael Sonnen to commentate the Battlegrounds MMA one night tournament PPV on October 3, 2014.